MuhammadFauziHanif/widya_knowledge_test/README.md

 4. Set up your PostgreSQL database and configure the database connection in `config/config.json` and `.env`.

-   > Note: The `.env` file and `config/config.json` is provided for ease of use in development.
+   > Note: The `.env` file and `config/config.json` are provided for ease of use in development.

 5. Create the database tables by running migrations (if using Sequelize):